xaprb/story/exampleSite/content/slides/adirondack/index.md

 you'll learn Descartes classes you can add to the div to style it, e.g. `.footer.bt.bc-cornflower[...]`.

-You can hide both the RemarkJS and custom footer on any slide with `class: no-footer`.
+You can hide both the Remark and custom footer on any slide with `class: no-footer`.

 ---
 layout: false